Gaussian-Based Parametric Bijections For Automatic Projection Filters: Automatic Projection Filter

 \section{Automatic Projection Filter}

-In this section, the aim is to review the relevant theoretical results that constitute the foundation of the automatic projection filter \cite{emzir2023} and also to present the extension of the model considered in this paper.
+In this section, we review the relevant theoretical results that constitute the foundation of the automatic projection filter \cite{emzir2023} and also to present the extension of the model considered in this paper.
 We consider optimal filtering problems on the following state-space model consisting of continuous-time stochastic dynamic and observation models:

-where $x_t \in \mathcal{X} = \mathbb{R}^d, y_t\in \mathcal{Y} = \mathbb{R}^{d_y}$.
+where $x_t \in \mathcal{X} \coloneqq \mathbb{R}^d, y_t\in \mathcal{Y} \coloneqq \mathbb{R}^{d_y}$.
 The processes $\{ W_t , t \geq 0\}$ and $\{ V_t , t \geq 0\}$ are independent Wiener processes taking values in $\mathbb{R}^{d_w}$ and $\mathbb{R}^{d_y}$ with invertible spectral density matrices $Q_t$ and $R_t$ for all $t\geq0$, respectively.
 For the sake of exposition, and without a loss of generality, in the rest of the paper, we assume that $R_t = I$ for all $t\geq0$.